 Funding-of Nonprofit Agencies: The County will follow a fair process for funding nonprofits.
-All requests will be made through the county's annual nonprofit Request for Proposal of Services allocation-process.
-The County Human Services Collaborative Impact team, with assistance from the Nonprofit Advisory Board, will utilize volunteers to review requests and make a recommendations about contracts for Human Services to County Commissioners.
+All requests will be made through the county's annual nonprofit Request for Proposal of Services process.
+The County Human Services Collaborative Impact team, with assistance from the Nonprofit Advisory Board, will make recommendations about contracts for Human Services to County Commissioners.
 Total funding available for allocation will be determined annually by the Board of Commissioners.